 What is the difference between an analogue and a digital signal

-An analogue signal is an electronic copy of the original sound wave or light spectrum.
+is an electronic copy of the original sound wave or light spectrum.
 It is what you see on an oscilloscope screen when you plug in a microphone.
 It might look something like diagram1:

 The major problem with analogue signals is that they pick up interference or noise.
 This can come from poor connections, from other signals or from nearby electrical machinery.
 When that happens the signal might look like diagram 2 and it will sound distorted or mushy.
 If the signal carries video then you might see a lot of colour or white flecks that distorts the picture.